Cosplay and Gaming: Why it Matters

-To break it down, Cosplay is an AMAZING field of artists and hobbyists, of nerds and actors and models, so many people with a passion for expression which allows for a beautiful element of transcendence between genres.
-In recent years, Cosplay has become a main aspect of my professional modeling projects, and has opened a variety of doors that I had no idea existed.
-My gaming experience as a youth was watching and playing various Nintendo games like Final Fantasy, reading all of the books about Dragonlance and D&D, and occasionally talking about or playing different systems with my friends.
+Cosplay has become the main aspect of my professional modeling projects.
+It has opened a variety of doors that I had no idea existed.
+My gaming experience started by watching various Nintendo games like Final Fantasy, and reading all the books about Dragonlance and D&D. Occasionally I talked about and played different systems with my friends.

-As an adult and model, the world of Conventions has opened my eyes to an amazingly diverse world that breathes a new life into fandoms I have cherished since childhood.
-I have had conversations on Twitter with Margaret Weis about my desire to create a Raistlin Majere cosplay, which she applauded.
-I walked the halls of RTX, the Rooster Teeth Convention, as Sorceress Edea, striking fear into the hearts of Final Fantasy gamers everywhere.
+As an adult and model, the world of conventions has opened my eyes to an amazingly diverse world.
+Cosplay breathes a new life into fandoms I have cherished since childhood.
+I’ve had conversations on Twitter with Margaret Weis about my desire to create a Raistlin Majere cosplay, which she applauded.
+Then, I walked the halls of RTX as Sorceress Edea, striking fear into the hearts of Final Fantasy gamers.
 The opportunities for expression in gaming are LIMITLESS.

-The year I created my Sorceress Edea cosplay changed the way I look at modeling, and at Cosplay in general.
-One of our favorite local gaming stores, Dragon’s Lair, held a Cosplay Symposium which challenged Cosplayers to design and execute completed projects in a specific time and budget to be judged in store.
-Not only was there a category for Anime, there was one for Video Game characters.
+My Sorceress Edea cosplay changed the way I look at modeling, and at cosplay in general.
+One of my favorite local gaming stores Dragon’s Lair held a cosplay symposium in 2015.
+They challenged cosplayers to design and execute completed projects in a specific time and budget to be judged in store.
+Not only was there a category for anime, but there was also one for video game characters.
 I competed, winning 2nd place overall.
-My entry won the attention of a Cosplay Coordinator for a gaming convention in Colorado, and I was asked to come as Cosplay Guest and Judge for their very first Cosplay Contest.
+My entry won the attention of a cosplay coordinator for a gaming convention in Colorado.
+Eventually, I was asked to come as a cosplay guest and judge for their very first cosplay contest.

-This was an amazing idea for me, as I had been a guest at Anime and Cosplay conventions, but this was the very first Con SPECIFICALLY about gaming.
+This was an amazing idea for me, as I had been a guest at anime and cosplay conventions before.
+This was the very first con SPECIFICALLY about gaming.
 I was THRILLED!!!
-I have always felt more comfortable with gamers than a cosplayers, so being at an event that featured so many of the tabletop events I am so passionate about got my blood pumping.
-I competed in the Catan tournament wearing my full cosplay garb, and played D&D at a table with both a Regional Coordinator for the Adventurer’s League, and a WoTC coordinator who was influential in designing the 5th Edition of D&D.
+I’ve always felt more comfortable with gamers than cosplayers.
+Being at an event that featured so many tabletop events I am so passionate about for my blood pumping.
+During their Catan tournament, I competed wearing my full cosplay garb.
+I played D&D with a regional coordinator for Adventurer’s League and a WoTC coordinator influential in designing D&D 5th Edition.

-At the end of the convention, I was approached by some members of the Colorado gaming community who wanted to thank me for being there.
-They had no idea that the Cosplay world had so much to do with their passions, and were excited to see what we Cosplayers would bring to the table at future conventions.
+At the end of the convention, I was approached by members of the Colorado gaming community.
+They thanked me for being there.
+These folks had no idea that cosplay had so much to do with their passions until we attended.
+They were excited to see what cosplayers would bring to future conventions.
 DREAMS WERE MADE!
 I finally had my finger on the pulse of both gaming AND cosplay!

 Redefining Passion for Gaming

-I can design a Yvraine cosplay and know that the Warhammer 40k fans will flock to me to share their stories and memories of their favorite epic battles.
-And most of all, I can, for the first time, feel connected to the hearts of all the other gamers I meet.
+I can design a Howling Banshee or Yvraine cosplay and know that the Warhammer 40k fans will flock to me.
+They will share their stories and memories of their favorite epic 40k battles.
+Most of all, I can for the first time feel connected to the hearts of the gamers I meet.
 Cosplay is bridging the gap between gaming and social networking.
-So yes, dear friends, Cosplay IS important to the BoLS Community.
-Cosplay is powerful, and poignant… And it is here to stay.
+So yes, dear friends, cosplay IS important to the BoLS community.
+Cosplay is powerful and poignant… And it is here to stay.